vimarsh244/mywebsite-hugo/content/about/index.md

 - vimarsh

 ---
-I am a 16-year-old electronics enthusiast from Ahmedabad, India.
+I am a 17-year-old electronics enthusiast from India.
 My goal is to create technology that aims toward sustainability.

 I am fascinated by technology and love finding ways in which it can benefit society.
 I am fond of Indian Mythology and love helping society.